seed-labs/seed-labs/CONTRIBUTING.md

 - **Website**.
 Maintaining the website, designing artwork (e.g. icons) for each lab.

 - **Translation**.
 Translating these SEED labs into other languages.
-We will create a separate Github repository for each language.
+We will create a separate github repository for each language.
 We look for people who can take a lead on the translation for each language.

 - **Training and support**.
-Training instructors and provide support to help instructors around the world.
+Training and providing support to help the instructors around the world.
 Currently, due to COVID-19 pandemic, we will only focus on online training.
 When we conduct training, we need volunteers to provide help to online participants.
 We also look for experienced instructors who can lead training sessions.

 ## How to Contribute

-We have several projects in the SEEDLabs organization, each of them is in a different repository.
-You can choose to work on these existing projects, or you can create new project (such as a translation project).
-Here are the existing projects:

-**Get started**: If you are interested in any of these projects, you can start creating a fork from them, and check the issues in those particular project.
-They have detailed instructions on what are needed.
-If you are not sure or you don't know whether a particular task has been taken by others, create an issue in those repos, and some of us will respond to you.
+If you are interested in improving the existing SEED labs, you can start creating a fork from this repo, and check the existing issues, and starting working on that.
+When you are done, submit a pull request for our review.
+If you have questions, you can always create an issue, and some of us will respond to you.

 ## Community